 The dimensions of the virus model are selected to match the characteristic sizes of enveloped viruses, including SARS-CoV and SARS-CoV-2, which typically have diameters of $ \sim 100 nm$ \cite{Neuman, Laue}.
 These reference values ensure that the DPD simulations maintain physical relevance.
 In this work, the radius of the envelope structure is set to $4.5 r_c$, which corresponds to a DPD length unit of $r_c = 11.1$ nm.
 The geometric height of the peplomer is $1.5r_c$; however, one-third of this length overlaps with the DPD surface particles of the envelope structure.
 Therefore, the peplomers have an effective radius of approximately $0.5r_c$.
 We consider a DPD particle for each subunit, $S_{1}$ and $S_{2}$.

-The affinities between the virus components and the fluid particles ($f$) and the wall particles ($W$) are summarized in Table \ref{table}.
-The table describes the conservative force repulsion parameters for the four types of DPD particles used in the virus model with the fluid and wall particles.
+The interaction affinities between the viral constituents and the fluid particles ($f$), as well as the wall particles ($W$), are summarized in Table \ref{table}.
+This Table describes the conservative force repulsion parameters for the four types of DPD particles used in the virus model with the fluid and wall particles.
 Since only one enveloped virus is considered in the host fluid, interactions between viruses are not considered.
-The particles $S_2$, $M$, and $E$ correspond to partially hydrophobic regions and are thus assigned higher repulsion parameters relative to the fluid \cite{Kuo, Alharbi, Mansbach, Ng}.
+The particles $S_2$, $M$, and $E$ correspond to partially hydrophobic regions and are thus assigned higher repulsion parameters relative to the fluid \cite{Kuo,Alharbi,Mansbach}.

 Finally, the virus is modeled as a rigid independent body.
 At each time step, the total force and torque on the virus are calculated as the sum of the forces and torques acting on its constituent particles.
 The positions, velocities, and orientations of all particles are then updated so that the virus translates and rotates as a single entity \cite{lammps}.